JosephWoodall/mechanicus/README.md

 I am still brainstorming how to create the prosthetic apparatus.
 I might need help in this area.

+TODO:
+remove hash lookup function from offline training set generation, data_collection.py.
+Will transform servo_angle list to string and use it as label for ml training - no need for the hash transformation and lookup lol

 # Project Entry Point for Execution

 The src/docker-compose.yml file is the main entry point for development and testing.
 Run this file with the command: